deepanshu770/PrimeDeal/Readme.md

+# Prime Deal

-QuickBasket is a quick commerce web application for daily essentials, built using the MERN stack with TypeScript.
+PrimeDeal is a quick commerce web application for daily essentials, built using the MERN stack with TypeScript.
 It offers a fast and seamless shopping experience, with real-time inventory updates, secure payments via Stripe, and state management using Zustand.